17 September, 2020

 However, it doesn’t at all mean that REST is going to be shelved any time soon.
 It’s still the best choice in many cases:

+Error handling is another interesting issue.
 By default, the monitoring of REST APIs is easier because of standardized HTTP codes.
-In the case of GraphQL, we either get 200s or 400s, sometimes even errors are returned as 200s.
+In the case of GraphQL, we either get 200s or 400s.
+GraphQL allows even for some errors to be returned as 200s.
 However, those are still things that can be fixed easily.

 In reality, if your app is built around a single client or server to server communication, then REST is probably easier to jump in (because of its popularity and the number of tools available making it easier to work with).
 Otherwise, I would recommend GraphQL,” Adam concludes.